awsdocs/iam-user-guide/doc_source/id_roles_manage_modify.md

 You can change or modify a role in IAM using the following methods:
 + To change who can assume a role, you must modify the role's trust policy\.
 You cannot modify the trust policy for a *[service\-linked role](id_roles_terms-and-concepts.md#iam-term-service-linked-role)*\.
+**Note**
+If a user is listed as the principal in a role's trust policy but cannot assume the role, check the user's [permissions boundary](access_policies_boundaries.md)\.
+If a permissions boundary is set for the user, then it must allow the `sts:AssumeRole` action\.
 + To change the permissions allowed by the role, modify the role's permissions policy \(or policies\)\.
 You cannot modify the permissions policy for a *[service\-linked role](id_roles_terms-and-concepts.md#iam-term-service-linked-role)* in IAM\.
 You might be able to modify the permissions policy within the service that depends on the role\.
-See the [AWS documentation](http://docs.aws.amazon.com/) for your service to see whether it supports this feature\.
+To check whether a service supports this feature, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md) and look for the services that have **Yes **in the **Service\-linked roles** column\.
+Choose a **Yes** with a link to view the service\-linked role documentation for that service\.
 + To change the description of the role, modify the description text\.
 + To change the set of tags on a role, see [Managing Tags on IAM Identities \(Console\)](id_tags.md#id_tags_procs-console)\.
 + To specify the maximum session duration setting for roles that are assumed using the AWS CLI or API, modify the maximum session duration setting's value\.
 This setting can have a value from 1 hour to 12 hours\.
 If you do not specify a value, the default maximum of 1 hour is applied\.
 **Note**
 Anyone who assumes the role from the AWS CLI or API can use the `duration-seconds` CLI parameter or the `DurationSeconds` API parameter to request a longer session\.
 The `MaxSessionDuration` setting determines the maximum duration of the role session that can be requested using the `DurationSeconds` parameter\.
 If users don't specify a value for the `DurationSeconds` parameter, their security credentials are valid for one hour\.
-+ To change the maximum permissions allowed for a role, modify the [permissions boundary](access_policies_boundaries.md)\.
++ To change the maximum permissions allowed for a role, modify the role's [permissions boundary](access_policies_boundaries.md)\.

 You can use the AWS Management Console, the [AWS Command Line Tools](https://aws.amazon.com/tools/#Command_Line_Tools), the Tools for Windows PowerShell, or the IAM API to make these changes\.